Bhadlachuhron Ki Basti

 Bhadlachuhron Ki Basti village is located in Phalodi Tehsil of Jodhpur district in Rajasthan, India.
-It is situated 78km away from sub-district headquarter Phalodi and 213km away from district headquarter Jodhpur.
+It is situated 78 km away from sub-district headquarter Phalodi and 213 km away from district headquarter Jodhpur.

 The total geographical area of village is 12668 hectares.
 Bhadlachuhron Ki Basti has a total population of 1,610 people.
 There are about 281 houses in Bhadlachuhron Ki Basti village.
-Phalodi is nearest town to Bhadlachuhron Ki Basti which is approximately 78km away.
+Phalodi is nearest town to Bhadlachuhron Ki Basti which is approximately 78 km away.